cameronraysmith/nixpod/README.md

 </div>

-While this repository contains a [Nix flake](https://zero-to-nix.com/concepts/flakes), it essentially integrates a few parts of [srid/nixos-config](https://github.com/srid/nixos-config) into [juspay/nix-dev-home](https://github.com/juspay/nix-dev-home) that were integrated upstream in [juspay/nix-dev-home#7](https://github.com/juspay/nix-dev-home/pull/7), so you might prefer to look there.
+While this repository contains a [Nix flake](https://zero-to-nix.com/concepts/flakes), it essentially integrates a few parts of [srid/nixos-config](https://github.com/srid/nixos-config) into [juspay/nix-dev-home](https://github.com/juspay/nix-dev-home).
+These were merged upstream in [juspay/nix-dev-home#7](https://github.com/juspay/nix-dev-home/pull/7), so you might prefer to look there.

 The intention of this repository is to provide a reasonably ergonomic, if somewhat heavy-handed, drop-in configuration on any platform where the [nix](https://github.com/NixOS/nix) package manager is, or can be, installed.
 This is intended to include applications like [kubernetes ephemeral containers](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) via images like [netshoot](https://github.com/nicolaka/netshoot), which might be used for debugging purposes adjacent to otherwise minimal container images.

 ## Testing

 > [!NOTE]
-> This repository also intends to support building containers using [pkgs.dockerTools.buildImage](https://nixos.org/manual/nixpkgs/stable/#ssec-pkgs-dockerTools-buildImage), [nix2container](https://github.com/nlewo/nix2container), and [nix-snapshotter](https://github.com/pdtpartners/nix-snapshotter), but here we explain how to build the testing image with a [Dockerfile](https://github.com/cameronraysmith/nixpod-home/blob/main/testing/Dockerfile).
+> This repository also intends to support building containers using [pkgs.dockerTools](https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-dockerTools), [nix2container](https://github.com/nlewo/nix2container), and [nix-snapshotter](https://github.com/pdtpartners/nix-snapshotter), but here we explain how to build the testing image with a [Dockerfile](https://github.com/cameronraysmith/nixpod-home/blob/main/testing/Dockerfile).

+### direnv and dev shell

-If you would like to use the [nix dev shell](https://nixos.wiki/wiki/Flakes#Super_fast_nix-shell), which will install [just](https://github.com/casey/just) using nix,  and the [container `builder` specified in the justfile](justfile) is already installed on your `PATH` with necessary daemon available,
+If you have [direnv](https://github.com/direnv/direnv) installed and configured you probably know what to do.
+If you do not and you would like to use the [nix dev shell](https://nixos.wiki/wiki/Flakes#Super_fast_nix-shell), which will install [just](https://github.com/casey/just) using nix,  and the [container `builder` specified in the justfile](justfile) is already installed on your `PATH` with necessary daemon running and available,

 ```bash
 nix develop